-Computers used by the merchants have shown great vulnerability and questionable tactics.
-They have a network that not only they use, but have opened to their customers for use as well.
-If the Firewall they are using is incomplete or in any way, shape, or form it will expose information to hackers and thieves.
-We have all heard in recent years, of the tactics taken by cyber terrorists, and they have no problem taking what is not theirs.
+Computers used by merchants have shown great vulnerability and questionable tactics.
+They have a network that not only they use, but have opened to their customers for their use as well.
+If the firewall they are using is incomplete or in any way, shape, or form it will expose information to hackers and thieves.
+We have all heard in recent years of the tactics taken by cyber terrorists, and they have no problem taking what is not theirs.

 PCI Compliance Rules

 The PCI was started by American Express, Discover, MasterCard, Visa and JCB International as major credit card holders.
 As long as merchants follow the rules, they are in compliance.
 If they fail to keep information safe, it can result in major fines.

 Fines for not conforming with guidelines range anywhere from $5,000 to a whopping $100,000.
 If you are a small business, these fines could make you close your doors.
 Even if you are one of the major retailers, it could put quite the damper on the budget.
 It is serious business and these card companies intend to keep the bar high.

 The PCI has mandated that retailers properly secure their data from the credit cards and they have a twelve step process that they have called PCI DSS or Data Security Standards.
 If merchants follow these twelve steps strictly, they are in compliance with the rules and the public can rest assured their information is safe in that company’s hands.

 - Level One: More than 6 million transactions a year

 - Level Two: 1 million to 6 million transactions per year

 - Level Three: 20,000 to 1 million e-commerce transactions per year